Big Water, Big Fish

 Fishing the Nipigon River for Chinook Salmon

-One of the hardest fighting and most prized fish on the north shore of Lake Superior is not native to it.
+One of the hardest-fighting and most prized fish on the north shore of Lake Superior is not native to it.
 The chinook salmon is an immigrant from the Pacific Ocean, introduced by man to provide sport.
 One only has to visit the launch at Alexander's Dam, on the Nipigon River, in late August or early September, to see this play out.
 Dozens of boats will be trolling around for salmon, and if the bite is good, it can be a real three-ring circus.
 Salmon are in the Nipigon River nearly year-round these days.
 Yet autumn is the key time.
 Let's examine some of the techniques and peculiarities of chinook salmon fishing in Superior's largest tributary.

-The first thing to understand about salmon in the Nipigon River is they are only present in the river below Alexander's Dam.
+The first thing to understand about salmon in the Nipigon River is that they are only present in the river below Alexander's Dam.
 This dam is the end of the line for salmon coming up the river from Lake Superior.
 There is no fish ladder or lift.
 Because of this, the tailwater of the dam tends to be a congregation area for salmon, although they usually spawn downstream of it.
-The other thing to know is there are some salmon present in Superior's largest tributary 12 months of the year.
-The year-round presence of salmon is just one of the many strange mysteries of the Nipigon, and its unique fishery.
+The other thing to know is that there are some salmon present in Superior's largest tributary 12 months of the year.
+The year-round presence of salmon is just one of the many strange mysteries of the Nipigon and its unique fishery.

 Salmon Location

 Salmon can truly be found in nearly every section of the lower Nipigon, including the deep, long runs that look like they should be devoid of fish.
 Salmon in the Nipigon are not predictable.
 While the majority of fish hold deep and avoid the edges, I've also found them very shallow and hanging out where brook trout should be living.
-Two summers ago, I was fishing on the lower river for brook trout and we were working tight to shore.
+Two summers ago, I was fishing on the lower river for brook trout, and we were working tight to shore.
 I saw some movement near the bank, under a tree, but the fish was too dark and large to be fontinalis.

 "Cast your spoon to that pine and work it back slow," I said to my partner.
 He pitched his silver Little Cleo to shore, gave it a couple of cranks and the fish turned and inhaled it.
-The next couple minutes were sheer bedlam, as my partner was using a relatively light tackle, and the current was strong.
-The fish was a nice bright ten-pound male chinook, perfect for the table.
+The next couple of minutes were sheer bedlam, as my partner was using a relatively light tackle, and the current was strong.
+The fish was a nice, bright ten-pound male chinook, perfect for the table.
 You can never assume where Nipigon salmon will be.

 With that being said, the majority of "biter" salmon will hold at the tail or head of the long pools in the Nipigon.
 If the river is not too busy with boats, you have a very good chance of hooking up with a fish on the first pass - or cast - if it's there.
 Nipigon salmon, especially bright, silver fish just in from the lake, are very aggressive.
 They will take a crack at just about anything that comes into their strike window.
-Unfortunately, salmon are very boat shy, and the constant noise and shadows of people driving overhead definitely slow down the bite.
+Unfortunately, salmon are very boat-shy, and the constant noise and shadows of people driving overhead definitely slow down the bite.
 Spooked salmon tend to get skittish and will go into deeper water.
 These fish are still potentially catchable, but they are much tougher nuts to crack.

 woman with salmon